csommerl/js120/lesson1/lesson1_notes.md

 ```

 - My motivations were that that seems to be in the spirit of OOP, and that `score` should be a state of `match` instead of `RPSGame` as a whole.
 But I had some difficulty with doing this.
 In part, one of the main worries was how to deal with the `human` and `computer` properties/states of `RPSGame`.
-Namely, it seemed like I would have to pass those properties as arguments to a method
+Namely, it seemed like I would have to pass those properties as arguments to a method.

 ---

-# 1.14 Summary
+## 1.14 Summary

 ...

 ---

-# 1.15 Lesson 1 Quiz 1
+## 1.15 Lesson 1 Quiz 1

 ...

 ---

-# Questions & Reflections
+## Questions & Reflections

-## Dependency vs. Collaboration
+### Dependency vs. Collaboration

 Is it correct that a program has less dependency when an object method changes its own state rather than something else directly changing the state?

-### *Example 1
+#### *Example 1

 Code Snippet 1: